Elizabeth Taylor: Marriages, relationships, and children

-Throughout her adult years, Taylor's personal life, especially her eight marriages (two to the same man), drew a large amount of media attention and public disapproval.
+Throughout her career, Taylor's personal life was the subject of constant media attention.
+She was married eight times to seven men, had four children, converted to Judaism, and endured several serious illnesses.
 According to biographer Alexander Walker, "Whether she liked it or not ... marriage is the matrix of the myth that began surrounding Elizabeth Taylor from [when she was sixteen]."
-In 1948, MGM arranged for her to date American football champion Glenn Davis and she announced plans for them to marry once he returned from Korea.
+In 1948, MGM arranged for her to date American football champion Glenn Davis, and she announced plans to marry him once he returned from Korea.
 The following year, Taylor was briefly engaged to William Pawley Jr., son of US ambassador William D. Pawley.
-Film tycoon Howard Hughes also wanted to marry her, and offered to pay her parents a six-figure sum of money if she were to become his wife.
-Taylor declined the offer, but was otherwise eager to marry young, as her "rather puritanical upbringing and beliefs" made her believe that "love was synonymous with marriage."
-Taylor later described herself as being "emotionally immature" during this time due to her sheltered childhood, and believed that she could gain independence from her parents and MGM through marriage.
+Film tycoon Howard Hughes also wanted to marry her and offered to pay her parents a six-figure sum if she agreed.
+Taylor declined but was eager to marry young, as her "rather puritanical upbringing and beliefs" made her believe that "love was synonymous with marriage."
+She later described herself as "emotionally immature" during this time, due to her sheltered childhood, and believed she could gain independence from her parents and MGM through marriage.

 Taylor was 18 years old when she married Conrad "Nicky" Hilton Jr., heir to the Hilton Hotels chain, at the Church of the Good Shepherd in Beverly Hills on May 6, 1950.
 MGM organized the large and expensive wedding, which became a major media event.
-In the weeks after their wedding, Taylor realized that she had made a mistake; not only did she and Hilton have few interests in common, but he was also abusive and a heavy drinker.
+In the weeks after the wedding, Taylor realized she had made a mistake; they had few interests in common, and Hilton was abusive and a heavy drinker.
 Taylor suffered a miscarriage during one of his violent outbursts.
 She announced their separation on December 14, 1950, and was granted a divorce on the grounds of mental cruelty on January 29, 1951, eight months after their wedding.

-Taylor married her second husband, British actor Michael Wilding – a man 20 years her senior – in a low-key ceremony at Caxton Hall in London on February 21, 1952.
+Taylor married her second husband, British actor Michael Wilding, in a low-key ceremony at Caxton Hall in London on February 21, 1952.
 She had first met him in 1948 while filming The Conspirator in England, and their relationship began when she returned to film Ivanhoe in 1951.
 Taylor found their age gap appealing.
-She wanted "the calm and quiet and security of friendship" from their relationship; he hoped that the marriage would aid his career in Hollywood.
-They had two sons: Michael Howard (born January 6, 1953) and Christopher Edward (born February 27, 1955; Taylor's 23rd birthday).
-As Taylor grew older and more confident in herself, she began to drift apart from Wilding, whose failing career was also a source of marital strife.
-When she was away filming Giant in 1955, gossip magazine Confidential caused a scandal by claiming that he had entertained strippers at their home.
-Taylor and Wilding announced their separation on July 18, 1956, and were divorced on January 26, 1957.
+She wanted "the calm and quiet and security of friendship" from the relationship; he hoped the marriage would aid his career in Hollywood.
+They had two sons: Michael Howard (born January 6, 1953) and Christopher Edward (born February 27, 1955, Taylor's 23rd birthday).
+As Taylor grew older and more confident, she began to drift apart from Wilding, whose failing career also caused marital strife.
+When she was away filming Giant in 1955, gossip magazine Confidential caused a scandal by claiming he had entertained strippers at their home.
+Taylor and Wilding announced their separation on July 18, 1956, and divorced on January 26, 1957.